tamaskenez/somenewlanguage/doc/design-ideas.md

 - Restrictive core language (pure, safe), powerful features are easily accessible but explicit
 - Tunable, explicit safety guarantees
 - Easy and complete C interop
+- The core language must protect its abstractions.
+Explicit escape hatches may be provided.
+- No undefined behaviour, at least not implicitly.

 ## Non-goals